xpepper/tracco/README.md

 ## What is Trello Effort Tracker?
 The purpose of this tool is to extract and track estimates and actual efforts on Trello cards.
-You just have to notify all of your estimates and efforts tracked on your Trello cards using a conventional format.
+You simply notify all of your estimates and efforts tracked on your Trello cards using a conventional format.
-This tool will extract and store these estimates and actual efforts to let you extract useful key metrics (e.g. estimate errors, remaining efforts, pair programming frequencies, and so on).
+Trello Effort Tracker will extract and store these estimates and actual efforts to let you extract useful key metrics (e.g. estimate errors, remaining efforts, pair programming frequencies, and so on).

 ## Why Trello Effort Tracker?
 Trello is a very good surrogate for a physical team board: it's simple and effective, and it can really help when you have a distributed team.
 That said, Trello does not (still) offer a way to track time estimated and actually spent on cards, though many people [ask for that feature](https://trello.com/card/time-tracking/4d5ea62fd76aa1136000000c/1054) on Trello's development board.

 We had the need to add time tracking to Trello, so we define a simple convention to track estimates and efforts on cards: we use a predefined board member (let's call him 'tracking user') which we sent special notifications to (we call them 'tracking notifications').
-This 'tracking user' will then receives estimates and efforts notifications, and this library will collect them and save on a persistent storage, using a domain model which adds features related to time tracking (e.g. estimate errors).
+This 'tracking user' will then receives estimates and efforts notifications, and Trello Effort Tracker will collect them in a simple domain model, backed on a persistent storage.
-A web app is also available to have a proper presentations of card estimates and efforts.
+Moreover, a web app will be soon available to properly present card estimates and efforts.
+We're working on it.

 ## More details
 All you need to have to start using Trello Effort Tracker is a Trello account, a Trello board and a board member to use as 'tracking user'.
-Moreover, you'll have to setup the library so that it has all the needed privileges to fetch all the notifications of the 'tracking user'.
+You'll also need to know your Trello developer key and generate a proper auth token to have access to the trackinguser's notifications.
+To see how to have these two keys, see [the following section](#api_key).

-The Trello API is used to read data from the team board, so all you need to access is your developer key.
+The Trello API is used behind the scenes to read data from the team board.
 Trello Effort Tracker uses the awesome [Trello API Ruby wrapper](https://github.com/jeremytregunna/ruby-trello) for this purpose.

 ## Installation